-The SWIA inspection (Spring 2010) at HMP Shotts noted that due to the Integrated Case Management (ICM) process there was:
+The SWIA inspection at HMP Shotts noted that due to the Integrated Case Management (ICM) process there was:

-'better understanding between social workers and prison staff, including health and mental health teams' and ' better information sharing'.
+'better understanding between social workers and prison staff, including health and mental health teams' and 'better information sharing'.

 Further progress has been made in this area with the addition of the new Children and Young People's Counselling Service 'Time to Talk'.

-This service is part of Relationships Scotland Family Mediation and funded by Children in Need.
+This service is part of Relationships Scotland Family Mediation and funded by

+Children in Need.
 This service targets 5-18 year olds and prioritises support for children of prisoners, who experience particular difficulties and are likely to suffer from mental health problems at three times the rate of their peers.

-Secondly, last year's annual report also highlighted the following action as behind target, to 'Facilitate opportunities for joint training between agencies'.
+Secondly to, 'Facilitate opportunities for joint training between agencies'.

-During 2010-11, Lanarkshire CJA Training and Development Officer delivered training on a Pan-Lanarkshire basis, on the following topics:
+Lanarkshire CJA Training and Development Officer delivered training on a Pan-Lanarkshire basis, on the following topics:

-- the new Criminal Justice Social Work

-Report

-- Criminal Justice National Outcomes and Standards and

-- the introduction of CPOs
+- the new Criminal Justice Social Work Report - Criminal Justice National Outcomes and Standards and - the introduction of Community Payback Orders

 The training was supported by both Local Authorities who provided staff time to help deliver the training in partnership.
-Staff particularly welcomed the diversity of participants from different agencies during this training in their formal evaluations of the courses.
+Staff welcomed the diversity of members from different agencies during this training.